 Natural raw timber grazing tables and timber crate risers and props were used to create rustic and warm tablescapes, enhancing and showcasing the food and beverages.
 Large wine barrels were used as dry bars for drinks and a place for guests to mingle.

-We complemented the surrounds with large rustic lanterns grouped to together and strategically placed around the fence line.
+We complemented the surrounds with large rustic lanterns grouped together and strategically placed around the fence line.

 What was the biggest challenge in planning the styling for the event?